Vertical 02 · Research

 5. H.B.
 1156, 78th Leg., R.S.
 (Tex.
 2003) (enacting the Texas Business Organizations Code); codified at Tex.
 Bus.
 Orgs.
 Code Ann. tit.
 1 et seq.
 (West 2025).
 Effective date for new entities: Jan.
 1, 2006; mandatory application for all Texas-domestic entities: Jan.
 1, 2010, at which point the predecessor statutes (the 1955 TBCA, the 1991 TLCA, and the partnership-form statutes) expired.

 6. Tex.
 Bus.
 Orgs.
-Code Ann. § 1.056 (West 2025), added by S.B.
+Code Ann. § 1.057 (West 2025), originally added at § 1.056 by S.B.
+29 and renumbered to § 1.057 by S.B.
+2411 § 16 (eff.
+Sept.
+1, 2025), as discussed in S.B.
 29, 89th Leg., R.S.
 (Tex.
 2025).
 The statutory text is narrower than “Texas-first” framing suggests: managerial officials may consider law of other states, and failure or refusal to conform Texas-corporation conduct to other-state law is not, standing alone, a breach.
 The provision routes internal-affairs analysis to Texas authority first; it does not foreclose consideration of out-of-state authority.

 7. VantagePoint Venture Partners 1996 v.
 Examen, Inc., 871 A.2d 1108, 1112–13 (Del.
 2005); Restatement (Second) of Conflict of Laws § 302 (Am.
 L. Inst.
 1971).
 The constitutional and conflict-of-laws predicate for every post-Tornetta redomestication.
 A Delaware-incorporated firm that converts to Texas brings the entire TBOC framework with it from the moment of effective conversion; the internal-affairs doctrine routes governing law to the state of incorporation.